 Class Teacher – Miss Mann

-Please read with your children.
+Please continue to read with your children.
 At this stage of their education, understanding what they are reading is incredibly important as well as looking up (in a dictionary/online) or asking about unfamiliar words to learn the meaning of them.
 When I hear children reading aloud at school, they regularly gloss over words they have misread and it takes an adult asking them to go back and read it again to ensure they have read the right words and have the right meaning.
 Reading a singular word wrong can change the context/meaning of the whole sentence!
-If you are able to, please ask questions about what they are reading whether the questions are about settings, characters, plots, predictions etc. Also, it’s time for those times tables!
-A target for the end of year 4 is to know, by heart, all their times tables and their corresponding division facts.
-That means being able to give an answer without using their fingers to count up/down!
+If you are able to, please ask questions about what they are reading whether the questions are about settings, characters, plots, predictions etc.

-Our Geography focus is looking at where people live, including different types of settlement and land use, especially in our local area to start with.
+Our Geography focus is looking at where people live, including different types of settlement and land use (linked to our Egyptians topic again).
 We will be using atlases/Google Maps to help us.

 D + T

-Our D+T topic will be related to our Science unit of electricity.
+Our D+T topic will be related to our Egypt topic and looking at 3D structures.

 This will be with Mrs Wilson who is a music specialist.

-In the first part of term, we will be looking at outdoor activities and gymnastics.
-In the second half term, we will be looking at netball and dance.
+In the first part of term, we will be looking at dance and gymnastics.
+In the second half term, we will be looking at football and dance.

 Homework goes out on a Friday and is due back on a Wednesday.
 There is a lunchtime club for children who can do their homework at school if there is limited time at home.
 The focus will be on Maths initially, especially those times tables!
 As previously mentioned reading daily is important.
 The more the children read at home with an adult, the more words they will learn which will help their writing and spelling.
 Spelling homework will also be happening weekly as there are many words and patterns the children are expected to know!
 The expectation for homework is that it is completed every week!